COVID takes down IPL: league suspended indefinitely after multiple cases in bio-bubble | Sports-Games

 ''The tournament has been suspended indefinitely.
 We will try to conduct the event in the next available window but this month is unlikely,'' league chairman Brijesh Patel told PTI.

-The annoucement came after Sunrisers Hyderabad's wicketkeeper-batsman Wriddhiman Saha tested positive for COVID-19.
+The announcement came after Sunrisers Hyderabad's wicketkeeper-batsman Wriddhiman Saha tested positive for COVID-19 along with Delhi Capitals' spinner veteran spinner Amit Mishra.

+''...we will take stock if we can find a suitable window later during the year.
+It could be September but these are all speculations.
+As of now we are not conducting it any further,'' BCCI vice-president Rajiv Shukla to PTI.

 On Monday, Chennai Super Kings bowling coach L Balaji along with Kolkata Knight Riders bowlers Sandeep Warrier and Varun Chakravarthy had also returned positive results.